 Rational is taking a very different route.
-The company, founded by Dr. Bill Halford (3), an immunologist at the Southern Illinois University School of Medicine in Springfield, Illinois, has decided to bypass the United States entirely and conducted a 20-person pilot study on the island of St. Kitts using hand-selected patients.
+The company, founded by Dr. Bill Halford (3), an immunologist at the Southern Illinois University School of Medicine in Springfield, Illinois, decided to bypass the United States FDA entirely and conducted a 20-person pilot study on the island of St. Kitts using hand-selected patients.
 This decision raised more than a few eyebrows because of its controversial nature.
-Now the company has said that it plans to gain approval for Theravax in Mexico, which has a reciprocal agreement with Canada, so the vaccine would automatically be approved there as well.
+Now the company has said that it plans to do a trial for Theravax in Mexico, which has a reciprocal agreement with Canada, so if the vaccine is approved in Mexico it would automatically be approved there as well.
 We'll have to see how it goes.
 At this time there are no published results from Rational.

 Interestingly, they have said that herpes patients can gain access to this experimental vaccine, either by enrolling in a foreign clinical trial (the company says they are planning to start trials with about 40 participants) or by the company's compassionate use program, which is now being run in the Dominican Republic.
 All people who are interested should contact Minerva Labs, a contract research organization (CRO) there.
 I am listing their contact information for informational purposes only.
 I am not endorsing any company and as I have said many times, there is no data available from them.
 Use some caution and make sure you are engaging in informed consent since this is outside the United States.

 (1) You can read my interview with Genocea's CEO Chip Clark here.